 - Place a stick-on hook on either end of the wall (follow the instructions for the hooks you buy).
 We stuck the hooks onto our in-wall speakers.
 If you’re sticking the hooks directly onto the wall, make sure the hooks you buy are designed to be removable without peeling off paint.
-If you’d rather just use nails and patch the holes later…that’s cool too!
-You could also use a small tack in the side or top of a moulding (somewhere that isn’t very visible).
+If you’d rather just use nails and patch the holes later… That’s cool too!
+You could also use a small tack on the side or top of the molding (somewhere that isn’t very visible).

 - Use the black marker to draw a title on the bunting flags.

 - Hang the bunting title flags on the top string.